 Use this list when coming up with where to hide your clues for this treasure hunt preschool activity!
 Just imagine you are giving your kid instructions to find something and write that down.

-I just wrote the instructions that included prepositions on a popsicle stick and tucked each into it’s own envelope, or if you use paper fold it in half.
-You totally don’t need an envelope but I think it makes each clue a little easier to find and we had them around.
+Step 2: Tuck each into it’s own envelope, or if you use paper fold it in half.
+You totally don’t need an envelope but I think it makes each clue a little easier to find and we had them around already.

-I had the kids go play downstairs for a minute while I hid the clues.
-Then, I handed them the first envelope with clue and we went around finding all the clues.
+Step 4: Hand them the first envelope with clue and then they will find them all!
 Having two kids that were both racing around competing made it so I ended up having them take turns.
-So they would find the clue and open it, and then I’d read it to them and off they’d go.
+They would find the clue and take turns opening it, and then I’d read it to them and off they’d go.
 It was a super fun preschool activity and they have been asking for it again and again!

 Related Post: How to teach preschool at home; A practical guide